charlesatm/apihealthcheck/README.md

 export AWS_SECRET_ACCESS_KEY="xxxxxxxxx"
   ```

 4. Change the variables.tf file accordingly.
-This also contains local values specific to your repo so please replace them with your github username and repo names.
+This also contains local values specific to your repo so please replace them with your GitHub username and repo names.

 5. Then, We can Plan and Apply the changes to Terraform
 ```sh